kagenti/mcp-gateway/docs/design/backend-mcp-management.md

 When a notification is received, the MCPManager:
 1. Updates its internal state (e.g., re-fetches tool list)
-2. Triggers the notification on the broker
+2. Forwards the notification to the broker
 3. The broker forwards it to all connected clients

 For more details, see the [notifications design documentation](./notifications.md).